elbwalker/walkerOS/packages/clients/web/README.md

   count: 2, // Incremental counter of the events on a page
   version: {
     // Helpful when working with raw data
-    client: "2.x.x", // Used web client version
+    client: '1.0.0', // Semantic version of the used client
-    tagging: 42, // Used version number of the tagging },
+    tagging: 42, // A version number of the then used tagging status },
   source: {
     // Origins of the event